 Your child should be eating three balanced meals a day and may still require nutritious between meal snacks.
 Most children have enough teeth for chewing at this age, but caution against choking should continue.
-Remember, firm or airway sized food should be avoided; such as hotdogs, peanuts, hard candy, raw carrots, grapes, popcorn, etc. Allow your toddler to eat with his hands and with a utensil Also, allow him to drink from a cup; if you haven't already, you must wean your child from the bottle now.
+Remember, firm or airway sized food should be avoided; such as hot dogs, peanuts, hard candy, raw carrots, grapes, popcorn, etc. Allow your toddler to eat with his hands and with a utensil.
+Also, allow him to drink from a cup; if you haven't already, you must wean your child from the bottle now.
 Milk and dairy products are still required, but should be limited to 16-24 ounces per day as they are high in calories.
-Limit sweets and high fat snacks like sodas, candy and chips
+Ask your provider if your child may switch to 2% milk instead of whole.
+Avoid sweets and high fat snacks like sodas, candy, and chips.

 Continue as directed at the fifteen month visit.
 If you have recently moved, check the fluoride status of your water and contact our office if it has changed.

 A developmental assessment and a screening for signs of autism will be done at your child's visit.